Kazi27/moodboard-frontend/README.md

   - **Reflect updates to the state in the frontend UI** - The components re-render based on state changes, reflecting the updated search query and images/videos in the UI

 - API Calls (External and to the Backend)
-  - **Backend: Using the backend routes, should be able to perform CRUD operations on database models** - [@george needa explain his masterclass]
+  - **Backend: Using the backend routes, should be able to perform CRUD operations on database models** - Using the backend routes, the user to add a new favorite photo with a caption when with a click on the heart icon, typing a caption then clicking submit (create), we are reading data from our database when we navigate to our favorites page (read), we are updating either photo_url and/or caption_text when we navigate to edit favorites page and click on the pencil icon to modify an existing favorite photo (update), we are deleting when we navigate to the edit favorites page and click on the trash icon on a particular favorite photo (delete)
   - **External: Should make 2 or more External API calls** - We make external API calls to the Unsplash and Pexels API to obtain the images/videos

 ## APIs Used